laurentj/slimerjs/docs/api/webpage.rst

 onResourceError
 -----------------------------------------
-This callback is invoked when the browser received a netword error about a resource.
+This callback is invoked when the browser received a network error about a resource.

-The unique parameter received by the callback is an object containing these
+The unique parameter received by the callback is an object containing this
-informations:
+information:

 - ``id``: the number of the requested resource
 - ``url``:  the url of the resource